jofaval/talks-about/workshops/typescript/PROPOSAL.md

 ## Purpose

-Hindley-Milner perspective and influence on common coding typing
+Hindley-Milner perspective and influence on common coding and typing

 Type vs interface
 Inference and generics